ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-windows.rst

 Step #1 - Install VMWare and create an Ubuntu Virtual Machine
 =============================================================

-1. Download and install `VMware <https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/6_0>`__ (look for VMware Player and VMware Player Plus for Windows)
+1. Download and install `VMware <https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/6_0>`__ (look for VMware Workstation Player for Windows)

 2. Download the `Ubuntu iso <http://www.ubuntu.com/download/desktop/thank-you?country=--&version=14.04.2&architecture=amd64>`__

 3. Start VMware and create new ubuntu machine by selecting Player > File
 > New Virtual Machine

+-  Select the iso you just downloaded
--  Enter your Full name, user name and password for the virtual machine. you will use these later when you log onto this virtual machine
+-  Enter your Full name, User name and Password for the virtual machine. you will use these later when you log onto this virtual machine
 -  Name your virtual machine (i.e. Copter-SITL)
 -  Specify Disk Capacity - leave Max disk size as default 20GB, and